-If you are contemplating weight loss surgery, you are probably looking ahead to the results and what to expect during recovery.
-Certain side effects occur because so much weight is lost in a short period of time.
-Some of these side effects are also seen in people who have lost a great deal of weight without surgery.
+If you are contemplating weight loss surgery, you are probably thinking ahead to the results and what to expect during recovery.
+While weight loss surgery can bring health benefits, you may also experience changes that can occur when a substantial amount of weight is lost in a short period of time, either through surgery or other means.

 Gastric Band Adjustments

 If you have gastric band surgery, band adjustments are critical to the success of your surgery.
 If your weight loss plateaus, or if you continue to be hungry after eating, your band needs tightening.
 This is a simple procedure that your surgeon or nurse can usually perform in our office.
 On occasion, this needs to be done in the radiology department.

 If you've had LAP-BAND® surgery elsewhere and require an adjustment, we would be more than happy to take care of you.
 Please contact our office for more information.

 During the first six months after surgery, almost everyone who has weight loss surgery experiences hair loss or thinning.
 Hair loss is alarming, but it typically doesn’t lead to baldness and is reversible.
 When your weight stabilizes and you consume more protein, your hair grows back.
 Chemical hair treatments, such as straighteners and perms, should be avoided.

 Because your new stomach pouch is quite small, you cannot eat as much food as you once did.
 Therefore, if you get full but continue to eat, or eat quickly without chewing thoroughly, pain and vomiting are likely to occur.
 You have to learn to eat slower, to chew food thoroughly, and to stop eating when you feel full.

 Overeating or consuming concentrated sweets or carbohydrates can lead to nausea and dumping syndrome, which occurs when the contents of the stomach quickly enter the small intestines, causing profuse sweating, nausea, dizziness, palpitations, and weakness.